-- Improving DHS's patient portal functionality to include self-enrollment, eClipboard, eVisits, and the presentation of Lab, Radiology, Pathology reports & clinical reports. - Improve Patient engagement to the Portal by improving the number of those who visit the site, increasing the duration of time each patient stays on the portal and increasing the number of return visits to the portal.
+- Improving DHS's patient portal functionality to include self-enrollment, eClipboard, eVisits, and the presentation of Lab, Radiology, Pathology reports & clinical reports. - Improve Patient engagement to the Portal by improving the number of those who visit the site, increase the duration of time each patients stays on the portal and increase the number of returned visits to the portal occur.